-Real world device testing is often touted as a good thing and in some limited circumstances it might be.
+Real world device testing is often touted as a good thing for mobile testing, and in some limited circumstances it might be.
 However, in the vast majority of cases, it's a waste of time – both for your testers and team.

 Why?
 Results end up being unrepeatable without the original device, which has a constantly changing state.
 This is especially painful with a classic outsourced service, where testers are constantly installing new apps, loading different sites, installing extensions and updates.
 However, of course your team will try as all good teams do – to repeat the bug.
 This where the major time-suck comes in – how long do you attempt to replicate the bug for?
 When do you give up?
 Was the bug caused by a weird extension that the tester had installed, or because they'd rooted their phone?
 You'll never know…